 Add your own comment

-Edward Phillip Bewers was my Grandfather and my mother was Ivy D Bewers one of Edward’s Daughters
+Edward Phillip Bewers was my Grandfather, and my mother was Ivy D Bewers, one of Edward’s daughters who lived at 160, Southend Road, Wickford.

 I used to wash cars on a Saturday morning and met Silva and Stanley many times.
 Jaguar and Granada (cigar ash, Stan).